 Pick the font color, ignore the word.
 Score combines accuracy and speed.

-Points are computed from accuracy, with a small bonus for faster correct responses.
-This makes the score harder to game by rushing and guessing.
+Points are computed mainly from accuracy, with a smaller bonus for faster correct responses.
+If you rush and guess, accuracy drops and the score falls.

 Attention, fatigue, stress, and distractions can noticeably affect interference control.
 Compare averages across multiple runs rather than single attempts.

 Yes, slightly.
-Device latency and input lag can affect response timing.
+Input latency and rendering can affect response timing.
 For fair tracking, test on the same device and browser.

 No. Stroop measures one narrow aspect of executive function (inhibitory control).
 It is not a diagnostic or a full cognitive assessment.

-Most people can improve consistency and reduce slow outliers with short regular practice and good sleep.
-Big improvements usually come from fewer mistakes, not extreme speed.
+Most people improve by making fewer mistakes and reducing slow outliers with short practice sessions and good sleep.

 Disclaimer: training/insight only; not a diagnostic instrument.